kathyrollo/jcucumberng-framework/README.md

 ![cucumber_reporting](https://user-images.githubusercontent.com/28589393/43090686-acbd9c00-8eda-11e8-9c08-d74c1a86e03b.gif)

 #### [Cucumber Extent Reporter](https://github.com/email2vimalraj/CucumberExtentReporter)
+> This report is standalone that can be zipped and emailed to clients.
+Any of the HTML files can be viewed locally using the browser.

 TODO

+**Output:**

+TODO

 #### [Allure Test Report](https://github.com/allure-framework)
 > This report is a single page application (SPA).
 Dynamic attributes use AJAX and need to be launched from a [running web server](https://github.com/allure-framework/allure1/issues/896#issuecomment-271599716) to view.

 Test execution and report generation are different tasks in Allure.
-Choose any method to produce the report _after_ test execution.
+Choose any method to generate the report _after_ test execution.

 **Method 1:** Generate report into temp folder and start local web server (opens browser):
 ~~~